edify42/camera-backup/README.md

 ### Config file

-The `config.yaml` file stores the location of the database used to
+The `config.yaml` file stores the location of the backup (and also the sqlstore.db file).
+You can manage all your config files in one location (can be different from where the sqlstore.db file is kept).
+We'll **always** keep the sqlstore.db file with the targetted backup location though.

 ## Future Features